 Food blogging is such a luxury hobby.
 Generally speaking, it’s done by affluent people with good jobs and good paychecks who have extra time to devote to something they enjoy.
 That’s not to say all bloggers are rich or that blogging isn’t important but rather that, if you have an Internet connection and time to read or write blogs, you have a lot.
 I have a lot.
 I, the girl who was so emotionally worn out from our budget talks yesterday that I collapsed on the sofa when we got home and fell asleep for three hours, am enjoying this cushy lifestyle of working from home, alongside a husband who runs out to do our farm pickups while I’m sleeping, with a kitchen that is currently stocked with bags of vegetables ready for us to cook and eat.
 I spent the morning working at The Jam with my friend Rachel, weighing the pros and cons of selling the car and buying a different one, buying a cheap second car, keeping the one we have until it won’t drive anymore—and while these decisions are difficult, they’re luxuries, too.
 When we left the car dealership yesterday, I was feeling pretty down about our finances, like I would need to go take a second job or rethink our entire budget, and yet here I am with a budget to finagle and think about to begin with.

 It occurs to me as I’m writing this that there are many kinds of wealth, from the obvious material wealth of houses and cars and vacation homes to the more intangible wealth of relationships and freedom and thought.
 There is the shocking wealth of suffering, which I have tasted, and the way unexpected joy can surround you in a time when logically you wouldn’t think it could, when you’ve lost your baby or are hated by a family member or are staring at your budget, thinking things won’t add up.
 There is the wealth of knowing money won’t satisfy, while not needing to hate it at the same time.
 There’s the better wealth, the kind the soul knows, that lays up treasure nobody sees on earth.
-And there is the wealth of having food to eat, any food at all, knowing it is the tool God gives you to nourish your body and keep it well.
+And there is the wealth of having food to eat, like lentils with shallots, strawberries and goat cheese, like any food at all, knowing it is the tool God gives you to nourish your body and keep it well.